mitali-mathur/mitali-mathur.github.io/_pages/about.md

 I am an aspiring economist whose interests lie at the intersection of migration, development, and labor.

 _Background_
-Prior to beginning my Ph.D. in economics, I spent time working on research projects in the development sector.
-I have worked on research projects related to migration, gender, data quality and behavioral nudges.
+Prior to beginning my Ph.D. in economics, I worked in the development sector on research projects related to migration, gender, data quality and behavioral nudges.

 _Current_
 I currently serve as an organizing committee member of the <a href="https://sites.google.com/view/the-economics-of-migration/home?authuser=0">Economics of Migration Junior Seminar Series</a> and am a Co-President of the Economics Graduate Student Association at UC Davis.